ivoa/cosmopterix/docker/pgsql/README.md

 ```

-In this container, the new database is initialized with the SQL commands
+In this container, the new database will be initialized with the SQL commands
 from the `alpha-source.sql` and `alpha-source-data.sql` SQL files.

 ```